-Television shows will also use the occasional alternative vehicle.
-As part of its marketing launch, "Lost" used interesting tactics such as SOS bottles on beaches, "missing" posters featuring cast members and crackling radio spots evocative of the show's French island broadcast.
+Television shows will also use the occasional alternative vehicle from time to time.
+As part of its marketing launch, Lost used interesting tactics like SOS bottles on beaches, missing posters featuring cast members and crackling radio spots evocative of the show's French island broadcast.

-Is It Worthwhile?
+Is it worthwhile?

-There are two schools of thought on whether or not a film release type of strategy even pays off.
+There are two schools of thought on whether or not a film release type of strategy even pays out.

-In school No. 1 is a media person's simple illustration of common metrics.
+In school #1 is a media person's simple illustration of common metrics.
+Chart #2 plots the biggest films of 2002-2004 and their associated media expenditures, data courtesy of Variety and AC Nielsen.

-Take the biggest films of 2002, 2003 and 2004.
-Of 23 films in that period that grossed \$150 million or more, 13, or 57 percent, had reported media spending of \$35 million-plus.
-Of the 45 films with less than a \$150 million gross, only 24 percent reported media expenditures of more than \$35 million.
-The average gross of the films investing more than \$35 million was about \$178 million; for those under \$35 million it was \$71 million.
+Of 23 films in that period that grossed \$150MM or more, 13, or 57% had reported media spending of \$35MM+.
+Of the 45 films with less than a \$150MM gross, only 24% reported media expenditures of more than \$35MM.
+The average gross of the films investing more than \$35MM was about \$178MM, those under \$35MM was \$71MM.
+While nothing's a sure bet, on the surface it seems there's about a \$100MM box office advantage for films spending over \$35MM.